Beau Greaves: 2023: Second world title

 After winning seven of the twelve Women's Series events, Greaves was the number one seed in her debut PDC Women's World Matchplay.
 On 23 July, Greaves participated in the 2023 Women's World Matchplay, having missing the inaugural tournament the year before.
 Greaves whitewashed Noa-Lynn van Leuven, defeated Robyn Byrne 5–3, and beat Mikuru Suzuki 6–1 in the final.

 Greaves qualified for the 2023 Grand Slam of Darts with her title victory at the Women's Matchplay.
 In November, she was drawn into Group H alongside Nathan Aspinall, Damon Heta, and Ricardo Pietreczko.
 Her debut match at the Grand Slam of Darts was against Aspinall, to whom she lost 5–4.
 In her next match, she defeated Ricardo Pietreczko 5–1.
 However, she lost to Damon Heta 5–4, having missed a match dart.
 This meant she finished third in her group and was eliminated.

 Before the start of the 2023 WDF Women's World Championship, the World Darts Federation (WDF) announced that the Professional Darts Corporation (PDC) had placed a ban on participation in the 2024 PDC World Championship for players who played in the 2023 WDF World Championships.
-In order to defend her instead defend her WDF Women's World title, Greaves declined her invite to the PDC World Championship.
+In order to instead defend her WDF Women's World title, Greaves declined her invite to the PDC World Championship.
 Greaves reached the final for a second consecutive year, with whitewash wins in the last 16, quarter-finals, and against Rhian O'Sullivan in the semi-finals.
 Greaves retained her title by defeating Aileen de Graaf 4–1 in sets.